Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/configuring-portal-relationship.md

+{% capture nameChange %}{{site.gns.nameChange}}{% endcapture %}
+{% include note.html content=nameChange %}

 {{site.data.alerts.important}}
 <ul>
-  <li>Before you begin to implement Global Namespace in your organization, we strongly recommend reviewing <a href="how-portal-creation-enables-global-namespace.html">How Portal Relationships between Qumulo Clusters Enable a Global Namespace in Qumulo Core</a>, especially the <a href="how-portal-creation-enables-global-namespace.html#known-limitations">Known Limitations</a> section.</li>
+  <li>Before you begin to implement Cloud Data Fabric in your organization, we strongly recommend reviewing <a href="how-portal-creation-enables-cloud-data-fabric.html">How Portal Relationships between Qumulo Clusters Enable a Cloud Data Fabric in Qumulo Core</a>, especially the <a href="how-portal-creation-enables-cloud-data-fabric.html#known-limitations">Known Limitations</a> section.</li>
   <li>For any questions, {{site.contactQumuloCare}}.</li>
 </ul>
 {{site.data.alerts.end}}

 ## Configuring a Portal Relationship Between Two Qumulo Clusters
-This section explains how to configure a [portal relationship](how-portal-creation-enables-global-namespace.html#portal-relationship) between two Qumulo clusters by using the `qq` CLI.
+This section explains how to configure a [portal relationship](how-portal-creation-enables-cloud-data-fabric.html#portal-relationship) between two Qumulo clusters by using the `qq` CLI.

 ### Prerequisites
 * Two clusters with the same version of Qumulo Core

-* Network connectivity on TCP port 3713 from the cluster that shares a portion of its file system for the [spoke portal root directory](how-portal-creation-enables-global-namespace.html#portal-root-directory) to the cluster that will share a portion of its file system for the [hub portal root directory](how-portal-creation-enables-global-namespace.html#portal-root-directory)
+* Network connectivity on TCP port 3713 from the cluster that shares a portion of its file system for the [spoke portal root directory](how-portal-creation-enables-cloud-data-fabric.html#portal-root-directory) to the cluster that will share a portion of its file system for the [hub portal root directory](how-portal-creation-enables-cloud-data-fabric.html#portal-root-directory)

 * `PRIVILEGE_PORTAL_GLOBAL_READ` for viewing the status for a hub portal or spoke portal and retrieving general portal information